kinktrails/kinktrails/how-to-play.md

 - Activate those spicy Add-ons.

 > 🔁 **Regular check-ins**: Pause once in a while, maybe even before each dare but definitely for each level-up and ask, “Still good?”
 Adjust if needed.

+### 🔌 Enabling Add-Ons

+When an Add-On is activated, the person who triggered it decides who takes on which role — if the Add-On involves specific tasks or actions.
+For example, in the **Strip & Serve Add-On**, one becomes the platter.
+The activator chooses who.

+If the Add-On was triggered by a random event (like a die roll or surprise card), and it's unclear who should take which role, simply **roll a die** to assign roles fairly.

+---

+### ↗️ Leveling Up

+When you trigger a level up — by any method you’ve chosen — all **Add-Ons from the previous level** activate **immediately**.

+Use the same Add-On rule above to determine who takes on which role when the Add-On has one.

+> 🔄 **Note:** Leveling up only activates the *previous* level’s Add-Ons.
+The new level’s Add-Ons stay locked until that they are activated properly.

 ---